V-Sekai/manuals/decisions/20240121-livebook-fedora-install.md

 ## Upside

-- Delivers a real-time collaborative tool for Elixir development.
+- Provides a real-time collaborative tool for Elixir development.
-- Aids in verifying Elixir NX’s capabilities through visualization.
+- Helps in verifying Elixir NX’s capabilities through visualization.
 - Streamlines the code development cycle with instant feedback.

 ## Downside

-- Allocation of time needed for the seamless functioning of Livebook on Fedora 39.
+- Time allocation needed for the seamless functioning of Livebook on Fedora 39.
 - Dependencies might add a layer of complexity in ongoing maintenance.
 - The initial setup could pose challenges for non-expert users.